 A comorbidity is an additional or secondary disease that an individual may have.
-Many individuals with Alzheimer’s and other forms of dementia are living with multiple comorbidities that are often underdiagnosed.
+Many individuals with Alzheimer’s and other causes of dementia are living with multiple comorbidities that are often underdiagnosed.

 In a population-based study from 2017, it was found that 91.8% of individuals living with dementia also have another health condition, with 13.2% having one condition, 33.8% having two or three conditions, 27.8% having four or five conditions, and 16.9% having six or more conditions.